Plural Nouns in German: Master the 5 German Plurals With This Handy Guide

 We’d never be able to talk about anything unless it was on its own!

-To get you there, this post will guide you through five ways to build German plurals.
-You’ll soon see that it’s as easy as learning 1,2,3… promise!
+To get you there, this post will guide you through five ways to build German plurals, with plenty of examples to help.

 - How to Learn German Plurals